 Unfortunately, a recent report by the Office of the Inspector General of the U.S. Department of Health and Human Services reveals substantial gaps continue to exist in nursing home emergency preparedness and response during disasters.

 This report indicated that Alabama is among the top 10 states likely to experience natural disasters (alongside Texas, California, Oklahoma, New York, Louisiana, Florida, Kentucky, Arkansas and Missouri).
 These areas have a combined 1.1 million nursing home residents – nearly 46 percent of the country’s total.

-Examining data culled between 2/?p=1007 and 2010, the agency found that many nursing home emergency plans lacked a lot of the provisions that were recommended by experts in these scenarios.
+Examining data culled between 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/ and 2010, the agency found that many nursing home emergency plans lacked a lot of the provisions that were recommended by experts in these scenarios.

 Some of the challenges that nursing homes failed to address in their plans: